IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 1717 N Street NW Washington, DC 20036

 Copyright © 2001-2025 Tax Law Institute Inc.- United States Tax Court Practitioners & Tax Attorneys.
-We provide Pro Bono Legal Services and Legal Educators of Federally-Authorized Tax Professionals - All Rights Reserved.
+We provide Legal Education of Federally-Authorized-Tax Practitioners (FATPs), Pro Bono Legal Services and Litigation Services as a public service - All Rights Reserved.
 The Tax Law Institute is an IRS Approved Provider of Continuing Education (CE), RS7E4, in Federal Tax Law and Tax Bar and Trial Preparation.
 TLI is approved to prepare federally-authorized tax professionals, who may claim the federally authorized tax practitioner privilege.
 Under the law, the term 'federally authorized tax practitioner' (FATP) means an individual authorized under Federal law to practice before the Internal Revenue Service where the practice is subject to Federal regulation under 31 U.S.C. § 330.
 The Tax Law Institute has entered into an agreement with the Internal Revenue Service, to meet the requirements of 31 C.F.R., § 10.6(g), covering maintenance of attendance records, retention of program outlines, qualifications of instructors, and length of class hours.
 This agreement does not constitute an endorsement by the IRS as to the quality of the program or its contribution to the professional competence of the enrolled individual.
 Send mail to - Registered Agents Inc. for the Tax Law Institute Inc. - 1717 N Street, N.W., Ste.
 1, Washington, D.C.
 20036.
 Telephone +1.202.403.0599.

 Pro Bono Student Practice

-Begin January 17, 2026 Tax Bar Preparation and Apprenticeship Program.
+Begin January 10, 2026 Tax Bar Prep and Apprenticeship.
 Learn how to build a winning Federal Tax Litigation Practice.
-Participate remotely and in-person in docketed cases in U.S. Tax Court as a pro bono student rep. Work with attorneys from IRS appeals and chief counsel's office.
-Attend hearings with attorneys of the IRS Independent Office.
-Go before judges and advocate to protect low-income taxpayer-clients at the free tax clinic we support.
+Participate remotely and in-person in docketed cases in U.S. Tax Court as a pro bono student rep. Work with attorneys from IRS Appeals and Chief Counsel's Office.
+Listen-in to hearings at the IRS Independent Office of Appeals.
+Go before judges and prosecute to protect low-income taxpayer-clients at the Free Tax Clinic we support.
 Learn by doing.
-Pass the bar.
-Get your approval to practice as a USCTP and gain valuable courtroom experience as a student tax litigator.
+Pass the Bar Exam.
+Get your approval to practice as an USCTP and gain valuable courtroom experience as a student tax litigator.

 Learn more